intel/qpl/doc/source/documentation/api_docs/c_concepts/c_compression_styles.rst

 The Static Blocks case is similar to the Fixed Block case.
 Do NOT use the ``QPL_FLAG_DYNAMIC_HUFFMAN`` flag.
-The pointer to the Huffman table (chufftab) must point to a valid Huffman table.
+The pointer to the Huffman table must point to a valid Huffman table.
 This will result in nominally one large block, except for potential stored blocks as described in the previous case.